Chart Color Schemes

 Canterbury (North) - Ashbury features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Canterbury (North) - Ashbury, as assessed in the latest Census, 46.3% of dwellings were houses while 53.6% comprised semi-detached homes, apartments, and other types.
-This differed from Sydney metro's dwelling composition of 33.5% houses and 66.5% other dwellings.
+In Canterbury (North) - Ashbury, houses accounted for 46.3% of dwellings, with the remaining 53.6% being semi-detached homes, apartments, and other types of dwellings.
+In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings as of the latest Census.
 Home ownership in Canterbury (North) - Ashbury stood at 31.4%, with mortgaged dwellings at 31.8% and rented ones at 36.8%.
-The median monthly mortgage repayment was $2,400, lower than Sydney metro's average of $2,436.
-The median weekly rent figure was $480, compared to Sydney metro's $465.
-Nationally, Canterbury (North) - Ashbury's mortgage repayments were higher at $1,863 and rents substantially above the national average of $375.
+The median monthly mortgage repayment was $2,400, below Sydney metro's average of $2,436.
+The median weekly rent in the area was $480, compared to Sydney metro's $465.
+Nationally, Canterbury (North) - Ashbury's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing